Selling a car with a title loan is possible, but you must fully pay off the loan before transferring the title.

-In this case, you have three strategies:
+In this situation, you generally have three options:

 Option 1: Use the proceeds of the sale to pay off the title loan